MrIyut/neural_network/README.md

 # Markov is coming

-`parse_labyrinth` -- loads into memory a labyrinth of size NxM from file `get_adjacency_matrix` -- creates a matrix that stores the possible directions from a certain state in the labyrinth `get_link_matrix` -- creates a matrix that stores the chances to move into a state from another one `get_Jacobi_parameters` -- splits the link matrix into components to be able to perform the Jacobi algorithm
+`parse_labyrinth` -- loads into memory a labyrinth of size NxM from file \n `get_adjacency_matrix` -- creates a matrix that stores the possible directions from a certain state in the labyrinth `get_link_matrix` -- creates a matrix that stores the chances to move into a state from another one `get_Jacobi_parameters` -- splits the link matrix into components to be able to perform the Jacobi algorithm